UPCOMING COMMUNITY PLANNING MEETINGS — Summer 2019 – date TBD

-HISTORY — The St. James African Orthodox Church has been an icon in the Highland Park neighborhood since its construction on the corner of Cedar Street and Hawthorne Street in 1910.
-Originally built for a Norwegian Evangelical congregation, the church changed hands to the African Orthodox Church in 1955 as the area became a concentrated center for African American residents.
+HISTORY — The church at 50 Cedar Street has been an icon in the Highland Park neighborhood since its construction on the corner of Cedar Street and Hawthorne Street in 1910.
+The 8000 square-foot wood frame building was designed by Bostonian architect Edward T. P. Graham, and was originally built for a Norwegian Evangelical congregation.
+In 1955, the church changed hands to the African Orthodox Church as the area became a concentrated center for African American residents.
 The neighborhood and church provided the perfect environment for the growing African Orthodox congregation, an off-shoot of Marcus Garvey’s Universal Negro Improvement Association (UNIA ).

 PURCHASE — On October 31st, HBI closed on the $1.4 million acquisition of the property from Brookline-based City Realty Group with support from The Life Initiative, a community investment fund created by Massachusetts-based life insurance companies.

 BUILDING STATUS — The church, which had been under threat of demolition, will be preserved under a plan devised by the office of Mayor Martin J. Walsh and Historic Boston Inc. HBI’s first steps have been centered around stabilizing the building in order to arrest the rapid deterioration that the building has suffered from over the last five years.
 The structure was designated a Boston Landmark by the Boston Landmarks Commission in 2018.

 HBI has performed preliminary stabilization services like pest removal, the installation of a rubber roof, and waste/ trash removal.
 HBI expects to undertake a full rehabilitation of the building and to restore the grandeur of the two-story sanctuary space.
 Plans are also being considered for new housing construction at the rear of the building, which will help to subsidize the historic building’s rehabilitation.